 Ph.D., Marquette University

 B.F.A., University of Detroit

 Her theological interests are in the areas of Christology, Trinitarian theology, theology of the Holy Spirit, Christian Anthropology, Creation, early Franciscan theology (particularly Bonaventure), and questions regarding the relation of God to the created order.
 Her doctoral dissertation dealt with several of these areas through the lens of a theology of kenosis (the divine self-emptying), which she has continued to explore in subsequent articles.
-She is active in the College Theology Society, currently serving on its Awards Committee after having served for four years as convener/co-convener of its Systematic Theologies section.

 M.U.P., Wayne State University

 Rev. Morris has been a full time faculty member of Madonna University in the Religious Studies and Philosophy Programs and the Master of Arts in Pastoral Ministry Program since 2013.
 Prior to his full time status Rev. Morris served as adjunct faculty at Madonna from 2010 to 2012.
 Rev. Morris is a priest of the Archdiocese of Detroit.

 Rev. Morris' research interests include: environmental justice, sustainability education and comparative healing modalities.
 Rev. Morris' awards include: Michigan Green Leader, Green Burial Council Leadership Award and the 2006 Rolling Stone Magazine Honor Roll.

 Rev. Morris has taught over 16 different courses at Madonna.
 Among his favorite courses are: sustainability, environmental ethics, Western Religion and Sacraments.